Rise-Vision/risevision-documentation/_posts/user/storage/Tagging/2014-10-01-what-is-tagging.md

 || |    product: levi         | display location: shoe rack  | region: southeast
 | | |                         |                              | region: southwest

-The tagged Image will now appear on any Display, Presentation or Widget that has the Tags; discount:, product:, display: and region: with any combination of the Lookup Values and according to the Timeline Tag you’ve defined.
+The tagged image will now appear on any display, presentation or widget that has the tags "discount:", "product:", "display:" and "region:", with any combination of their Lookup values, and according to the Timeline tag that you’ve defined.